Responsibility for our materials

 Information sheets for articles

 Semi-finished products made of copper and copper alloys are articles within the meaning of Regulation (EC) No. 1907/2006 (REACH Regulation).
-There is no legal obligation to prepare a safety data sheet for an article.

 We expressly point out that the information sheet for articles is a voluntary information sheet which is not subject to the formal requirements of the REACH Regulation.